codeTushar679/nextauthority/README.md

 ## Tech Stack

-Full Stack Next.js with Typescript and Tailwind CSS and some external npm packages for authentication.
+Full Stack Next.js with Typescript, MongoDB, Tailwind CSS and some external npm packages for authentication.